jadedtdt/ahk-sPoNgEbOb-tExT/README.md

 10. Press WindowsKey and X together to initialize the script
 11. Press WindowsKey and Z together to start the script
 12. Press WindowsKey and Z together to pause the script
-13. Right click the Green 'H' in teh Windows system tray and select 'Exit' to quit
+13. Right click the Green 'H' in the Windows system tray and select 'Exit' to quit